rongi/klaster/README.md

   .build()
 ```

-You can get that with this extension function:
+You can get that with this extension function.

 ```kotlin
 fun <T> KlasterBuilder.bind(items: () -> List<T>, binder: KlasterViewHolder.(item: T, position: Int) -> Unit): KlasterBuilder =